Here’s how to uninstall Discord on your Mac

 - Log in with your Discord username and password.

 What to do if you can’t uninstall Discord

 If you try to uninstall Discord manually and get a message telling you that you cannot empty the Trash because a file is in use, follow these steps.

 - Use the search bar to search for processes named Discord.

-- If there are any running processes with Discord in their name, select them and press “X” in the toolbar to quit the process.
+- If there are any running processes with Discord in their name, select them and click “X” in the toolbar to quit the process.

 How to fix other problems with Discord

-If you haven’t used Discord in a while and your Mac runs Catalina or Big Sur, you may run into problems with push-to-talk or other keybinds, thanks to the new privacy features introduced in Catalina.
+If you haven’t used Discord in a while, you may run into problems with push-to-talk or other key binds because of some privacy features on your Mac.
 Here’s how to fix them.